 The P71 features AWM, or Advanced Wave Memory sampling.
 This is an advanced type of sampling that allows the keyboard to produce distinctively rich sounds.
 You also get 64 notes of polyphony, which is plenty for most pianists.
 The polyphony determines how many notes you can play at the same time.
 “Why does the number need to be so high?” you might ask.
 There’s one main reason.
-This keyboard gives you the option to layer two sounds together in the dual-mode.
+This keyboard allows you to layer two sounds together in the dual-mode.
 By layering sounds, you’re doubling the polyphony.
 So, if you play a layered chord with 8 notes, that’s 16 notes of polyphony.
 However, a 64-note polyphony should be more than enough to play even the hardest pieces.
 It’s only the keyboards with 32 notes of polyphony and under that might run into problems.

 This mode is an excellent alternative to having two separate pianos in a piano lesson.
 On the other hand, the dual-mode lets you play two sounds at once.
 For example, you can create a piano-vibraphone hybrid on the P71, which is a unique sound.
 You can experiment with combining each of the 10 tones.

 Some other features are the metronome and transposition tuning.
 Practicing with a metronome is an excellent way to build your internal rhythm.
 This practice method helps you play smoother and with more rhythmic accuracy.
 Since many genres are rhythmic-based, you can benefit a lot by practicing with a metronome.

 Transposition tuning is a feature that lets you change the key centers of the notes to help you accompany a vocalist by adjusting semitones.
-For example, let’s say you learn a song in the key of C but want to play it in D. You can easily accomplish this with 2 clicks.
+For example, let’s say you learn a song in the key of C but want to play it in D. You can easily accomplish this with two clicks.
 The option to transpose gives keyboardists a slight advantage over real pianos.
 However, if you’re serious about improving your skills, you may want to learn songs in different keys.
 The transposition option is highly convenient but not necessarily a crutch.